-As of June, 2010, 111 countries are States Parties to the Rome Statute.
-Of these, 30 are from Africa, 15 from Asia, 17 from Eastern Europe, 24 from Latin America and the Caribbean and 25 from Western European and North America.
+Over 120 countries are States Parties to the Rome Statute, representing all regions: Africa, the Asia- Pacific, Eastern Europe, Latin America and the Caribbean, as well as Western Europe and North America.

 5. Where is the seat of the Court?